AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 The script `main.R` calls all others.

 ## `scripts-bLS`
-Matlab and R scripts for processing raw bLS data to calculate measured ammonia emission.
+MATLAB and R scripts for processing bLS data to calculate measured ammonia emission.
+The bLS model is run in R with bLSmodelR.r package (https://github.com/ChHaeni/bLSmodelR).
+Processing is conducted in MATLAB.
 Data files are too large to include but scripts are still included here for partial reproducibility.

 ## `scripts-meas`